 But what should you say in reply?
 Never be generic – don’t just have a response that you copy and paste each time.
 Always thank the person for their custom and for leaving the review, formulate a response around the specific feedback they’ve given, and acknowledge their opinion.
 For some more in-depth pointers on how to reply to reviews left anywhere online, head over to our article How to Professionally Respond to Online Reviews.

 Panicking over a less-than-rosy review?
-Head on over to our post Turning Negative Reviews into Positive Experiences.
+Check out our post on Turning Negative Reviews into Positive Experiences.

 Advertise your Yell.com Listing and Reviews

 Who said you can’t make your Yell.com listing a bit of a destination for those interested in working with you?
 When you’re logged in to your account, click on “Promote your reviews”, and you’ll be presented with two options.
 The second option shown is a link to a set of logos that you can use on your website or on printed materials to direct people to your Yell.com listing (as long as you follow the usage guidelines provided).

 In terms of getting maximum exposure for individual reviews, why not include particularly positive reviews in your other marketing collateral?
-Include testimonials in flyers and website copy, create graphics in Canva with glowing reviews and share them on social media, or install a testimonials page on your website.
+Include testimonials in flyers and website copy, create graphics in Canva to showcase glowing reviews and share them on social media, or install a testimonials page on your website.
 Don’t think you have to restrict good reviews to your listing pages – share them around!

 Personally, I advise getting each reviewer’s permission before you publish their words elsewhere, but once they’ve given the thumbs up – you’re good to go!
 Check out our previous article 10 Places to Use Customer Reviews in Your Marketing for some great places to feature your reviews.

 On The Go?
 Use The App!

 If you’re in a line of work that involves you being out and about rather than sitting at a desk, managing and requesting reviews may seem like something you’ll only tackle once in a blue moon.